keepaliveit-staging/staging.keepaliveit.co.uk/_pages/our-approach-to-project-management.markdown

 <h2>The Keep-Alive I.T approach to project management</h2>

+We're focused on getting things right from the beginning of a project, all the way to it's closure

 Identification
 The first step involved with managing a project is identifying the project's requirements.

-Undertsnading project requirements when working with I.T projects often means doing teardowns of current processes or practises and understanding the dataflow throughout this process.
+Understanding project requirements when working with I.T projects often means doing teardowns of current processes or practises and understanding the dataflow throughout this process.